 Here are some ways to begin healing after living with a narcissist:

 - Try journaling: Sometimes making sense of our thoughts can be challenging.
-Writing out your feelings and experiences lets you process and see things more objectively.
+Journaling benefits mental health and writing out your feelings and experiences lets you process and see things more objectively.

 - Foster new friendships: Social support is essential to your psychological well-being, so seek out friends who know your true self and see you as independent and unique.